danielle desrosier

 My Background & Approach

-For young adults, I offer a space to process the complex layers of change including grief, transition, and identity exploration.
-You may be holding the wight of a loss while also trying to figure out who you are and where you’re going.
-That’s a heavy lift.
-In our work, we’ll explore how your past has shaped you, how your values can guide you, and how to build a life that both honors what you’ve lost and allows you to stay connected to hope.
+Therapy with me is a partnership.
+I offer space to process the complex layers of change including grief, transition, and identity exploration.
+Together, we’ll explore how your past has shaped you, how your values can guide you, and how to build a life that both honors what you’ve lost and allows you to stay connected to hope.
 Through compassion, insight, and gentle challenge, I’ll help you rediscover your worth and reconnect with the parts of yourself you’ve missed.

 Works with: